 When Jan Wirpel first moved in with her parents in Minneapolis in 2000, her plan was to save money to buy a condo.
 But several months later, her father, Gene Wirpel, began to have serious complications related to his diabetes.
 Doctors said he had six months to live.

-Jan Wirpel, who was in her early 50s, gave up plans of buying a home and quit her job to care for him full time.
-Her mother, Eleanor, did most of the cooking while she helped her father with daily tasks, such as bathing, getting dressed and taking him to doctor’s appointments.
-He lived nearly three more years, which doctors attributed to the care he received, she said.
+Wirpel, who was in her early 50s, gave up plans of buying a home and quit her job to care for him full time.
+Her mother, Eleanor, did most of the cooking while she helped her father with daily tasks, such as bathing, getting dressed and taking him to doctor's appointments.
+He lived nearly three more years, which doctors attributed to the care he received, she says.

 Wirpel, now 69, is participating in a Medicaid program that pays her nearly 44 hours a week for taking care of her mother.
-But the actual care she provides to her 94-year-old mother extends beyond the time she is paid for, Wirpel said.
+But the actual care she provides to her 94-year-old mother extends beyond the time she is paid for, Wirpel says.

 Financial experts say it may be easier to have conversations about how to cover living expenses and other bills before health issues arise.
 But few families get around to it.